-Staff, together with the Welfare and Guidance Manager (Mr Richards,) work to raise the aspirations of our students to help them to develop their career thinking and reach their potential.
+All our staff work to raise the aspirations of our students to help them to develop their career thinking and reach their potential.
 Bordesley Green Girls’ School and Sixth Form have access to a planned careers education programme which enables the students to achieve this.
-The programme has been developed and is the responsibility of the Welfare and Guidance Manager, Mr Richards.

 - Year 10 and Year 12 Work Experience